Matthias-VP-UoM/ICT3909-Final-Year-Project/README.md

 - **RetinaFace**
 - **MTCNN**

-Following the whole evaluation process, the combination of **FaceNet-512** for Person Classification and **MTCNN** for Emotion Classification achieved the best overall results.
+Following the whole evaluation process, the combination of **FaceNet-512** for Person Classification and **RetinaFace** for Emotion Classification achieved the best overall results.
 The final version of the implementation makes use of this combination.

 ## Main Technologies Used